xamsmith/TestMergedWith/README.md

 	2) In App.xaml (which references the separate PCL CustomResources via MergedWith)
 	3) In TestMergedWith4Page (which also references the separate PCL CustomResources  via MergedWith)

+In the app, there is a StackLayout defined in MainPage.xaml.
+It references a Style (TitleBarStyle) and  a color (Color_1) that are defined at all three levels (PCL, App.xaml and page-level).
+By commenting or uncommenting those at the various levels, all the above scenarios can be tried.

 There is a bug filed on Bugzilla on this as it does not seem to be working 100%.
 Please see https://bugzilla.xamarin.com/show_bug.cgi?id=42264.